verdaux/BookNotes/Phrases/Insults.md

 - [ ] You're right.
 I'm sorry you're like this.
 - [ ] Tough talk for a fella with a small cock.
 - [ ] Is this your first time bullying?
 You're doing poorly.
+- [ ] Ignorance has never looked more confident